 ABOUT THE DOWNTOWN CORE

-It’s not surprise that the downtown core consists largely of condos, catering to the business crowd.
+It’s not surprising that a densely populated urban city would have a downtown core populated mostly by condos that cater to a business professional.
+However, you might be surprised by the new levels of luxury achieved by the newest condo developers.
+A high-demand housing option that the downtown core consists largely of condos, catering to the business crowd.
 Appealing to the more elite business crowd, some of the condos being built in the past few years have become more and more luxurious.
 On average, the condo sale price for the downtown core has increased about 9% in the last year.

-Unfortunately the lack of nearby schools in the Downtown Core means getting the kids to school will involve a short commute.
+Unfortunately, the lack of schools in the Downtown Core means getting the kids to school will involve a short commute.

-Plenty of transit options in the downtown core including Union Station, the main hub of Toronto Transit.
-Union Station links to the metro line, Toronto Pearson International Airport and the GO lines.
+Of course you’re in the thick of it downtown, so there are plenty of transit options, including Union Station, which is the main hub of Toronto’s Transit System.
+Union Station conveniently links to the metro subway lines, Pearson International Airport, VIA Rail, and the GO Transit system.

 Area: 8km Population: 29,180

 Owned Homes: 36% Tenanted Homes: 64%

 - Theatres, music halls, restaurants galore—in this area, you’ll never be bored

 - Saks Fifth Avenue, Nordstrom, The Eaton Centre…need we say more?

 - All that energy can be a little much at times.